-Command Description • --port - To link to Tenable Nessus Manager, use 8834 or your custom port.
-To link to Tenable Vulnerability Management, use 443.
-Tenable Vulnerability Management arguments: • --cloud- To link to Tenable Vulnerability Management, pass the argument --cloud.
-The --cloud argument is a shortcut to specifying -host=sensor.cloud.tenable.com --port=443.
-If you use --cloud, you do not need to set --host and --port.
-Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Nessus Agents, Tenable Web App Scanning scanners, or Tenable Nessus Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.
-Optional arguments: • --auto-proxy - (Windows-only) When set, the agent uses Web Proxy Auto Discovery (WPAD) to obtain a Proxy Auto Config (PAC) file for proxy settings.
-This setting overrides all other proxy configuration preferences. • --name - A name for your agent.
-If you do not specify a name for your agent, the name defaults to the name of the computer where you are installing the agent. • --groups - One or more existing agent groups where you want to add the agent.
+^ Command Description Thecloud argument is a shortcut to specifying host=sensor.cloud.tenable.com port=443.
+If you usecloud, you do not need to sethost andport.
+Caution: Thecloud argument is not supported in FedRAMP environments.
+You must specify host=fedcloud.tenable.com port=443.
+Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Agents, Tenable Web App Scanning scanners, or Tenable Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.
+Optional arguments: auto-proxy - (Windows-only) When set, the agent uses Web Proxy Auto Discovery (WPAD) to obtain a Proxy Auto Config (PAC) file for proxy settings.
+This setting overrides all other proxy configuration preferences. name - A name for your agent.
+If you do not specify a name for your agent, the name defaults to the name of the computer where you are installing the agent.

+Command Description • --groups - One or more existing agent groups where you want to add the agent.
 If you do not specify an agent group during the install process, you can add your linked agent to an agent group later in Tenable Nessus Manager or Tenable Vulnerability Management.
-List multiple groups in a comma-separated list.
-If any group names have spaces, use guotes around the whole

-Command Description list.
-For example: "Atlanta, Global Headquarters" Note: The agent group name is case-sensitive and must match exactly.
-You must encase the agent group name in quotation marks (for example, --groups="My Group"). • --ca-path - A custom CA certificate to use to validate the manager's server certificate. • --offline-install - When enabled (set to "yes"), installs Tenable Nessus Agent on the system, even if it is offline.
-Tenable Nessus Agent periodically attempts to link itself to its manager.
+List multiple groups in a commaseparated list.
+If any group names have spaces, use quotes around the whole list.
+For example: "Atlanta, Global Headquarters" Note: The agent group name is casesensitive and must match exactly.
+You must encase the agent group name in quotation marks (for example, -groups="My Group"). • --ca-path - A custom CA certificate to use to validate the manager's server certificate. • --offline-install - When enabled, installs Tenable Agent on the system, even if it is offline.
+Tenable Agent periodically attempts to link itself to its manager.
 If the agent cannot connect to the controller, it retries every hour.
-If the agent can connect to the controller but the link fails, it retries every 24 hours. --network - For Tenable Vulnerability Management-linked agents, adds the agent to a custom network.
+If the agent can connect to the controller but the link fails, it retries every 24 hours.
+Tip: Specifying the link preferences in

+Command Description config.json and leaving the retry preference blank achieves the same result as using the --install-offline linking argument. --network - For Tenable Vulnerability Management-linked agents, adds the agent to a custom network.
 If you do not specify a network, the agent belongs to the default network. • --profile-uuid - The UUID of the agent profile that you want to assign the agent to (for example, 12345678-9abc-4ef0-9234-56789abcdef0).
-For more information, see Agent Profiles in the Tenable Vulnerability Management User Guide. --proxy-host - The hostname or IP address of your proxy server. • --proxy-port - The port number of the proxy server. • --proxy-password - The password of the user account that you specified as the username. • --proxy-username - The name of a user account that has permissions to access and use the proxy server. • --proxy-agent - The user agent name, if your proxy requires
+For more information, see Agent Profiles in the Tenable Vulnerability Management User Guide. • --proxy-host - The hostname or IP address of your proxy server. • --proxy-port - The port number of the proxy server. • --proxy-password - The password of the user account that you specified as the username. • --proxy-username - The name of a user account that has permissions to access and use the proxy server. • --proxy-agent - The user agent name, if your proxy requires a preset user agent.